Daily stress is an inherent fact of doing business for women entrepreneurs.

 Threat responses cause your CEO-self (the pre-frontal cortex) to stop communicating with the rest of you.

 The good news is that, in the face of the kinds of challenges you face as an entrepreneur, there are a number of ways to respond to stress.
 You can transform your freak-out reaction, benefit from your body’s challenge-response and perform well under stress.

 A few years ago, I lost access to all credit in my business.
 (It’s a long story.
 In case you’re concerned or curious, I’m financially fine now.)

 I sat down to pay my bills at the end of the month, opened my online banking, and discovered my line of credit had been closed.

 Can you imagine how stressful that was?
 Can you relate in any way?

 When I lost access to credit, my intuitive experience of the stress transformation process helped me perform well under stress.

 That day, I knew I had to find a way to cope and get through it.
 I was running a business with associates who depended on me for their livelihoods, and my livelihood also depended on the success of my business.

 At first, I felt really down.
+I experienced a lot of stressful thoughts.
 I was saying to myself things like, “Why does bad shit have to happen to me?
 Am I born under an unlucky star or what??”